On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Case Study: the DigitalBrain Model

 \subsection{Dataset Collection and Processing}

-We introduce three kinds of tasks in our case study.
-Specifically, they are \textit{simulated control}, \textit{vision \& language} and \textit{traveling salesman problem (TSP) tasks}.
-For each category, multiple heterogeneous sub-task sets are considered to satisfy the requirements of multi-modality learning.
-As for the data collection, we should ensure that the dataset should be expert, as the loss function implies the training scheme of DB1 is supervised learning.
-To obtain high-quality datasets, the experts on the simulated control tasks are implemented as well-trained reinforcement learning algorithms; the experts on vision and language tasks are humans; and the experts on TSP tasks are well-designed solvers.
-As for data processing, we follow the same principle as Gato, i.e., quantify and discretize raw data into integers.
-We provide more details as follows.
+We introduce three types of decision tasks in our case study: \textit{simulated control}, \textit{vision \& language}, and \textit{traveling salesman problem (TSP) tasks}.
+For each category, we consider multiple heterogeneous sub-task sets to satisfy multi-modality learning requirements.
+Regarding data collection, we must ensure that the dataset is expert, as the loss function implies the training scheme of DB1 is supervised learning.
+To obtain high-quality datasets, the experts on simulated control tasks are implemented as well-trained reinforcement learning algorithms; the experts on vision and language tasks are humans; and the experts on TSP tasks are well-designed solvers.
+For data processing, we follow the same principle as Gato, i.e., quantifying and discretizing raw data into integers.
+We provide more details below.